Thursday, February 16, 2012

 Things were awful upstairs too.
 Here's the Blue Room, before and after restoration.

-The Morgans supposedly slept in the same room, even though their house had the traditional his and her master bedrooms.
-Here's the other one, as yet unfurnished.
+The Morgans supposedly slept in the same room, even though their house had the traditional his and her owners' bedrooms.
+Here's the other one, still unfurnished in this view.
 Only the top half of the fireplace mantle was here in 1997; the bottom half represents an educated guess of what the missing section looked like.

 Ventfort Hall is short on furniture, only partially open, has scuffed floors, and a lot of missing pieces.
 For all of that - and quite aside from its value as a cultural artifact - it is a spectacular object.
-You just want to climb all around this place and marvel at the fact that it still exists.
+You just want to climb all around the place and marvel at the fact that it still exists.
+This was Ventfort Hall then...

 This is Ventfort now.
 It's open all year long and supported entirely by donations, plus any and everything they can think of to raise money - dances, tours, concerts, lectures, dinners, mystery nights, exhibitions, theatrical presentations,etc., etc. Here's the link: www.gildedage.org